gaps-closure/hal/test/README.md

 - *mux=1* identiies this test application session.
 - *sec=1* identiies the security policies that must be applied.
 - *typ=1* means it will send POSITION data type, with the x, y, z information represented using *doubles*.

 Note that, running path.sh only needs to be done once, in order to ensure the HAL API dynamic library path is conifgured for the terminal.

 The HAL [loopback conifguraion script](sample_loopback.cfg) has only a single device (*xdd0*) and a single *halmap* entry.
 The *halmap* entry tells HAL to route packets from the application read interface (*xdd0*) back to the application write interface (*xdd0*).
 For loopback data, HAL adds a 50ms delay.

 After calling the send function, the test application calls the [HAL API recv function](../api/), with a tag mux value set to 1.
-This causes the echoed packet to be read and printed.
+This causes the echoed packet to be read and printed, then the test program exits.

 Below is an example of the application output from the test:
 ```